jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 import { AdaptableToolPanelAgGridComponent } from '@adaptabletools/adaptable/src/AdaptableComponents';
 ```

-## Async Static Constructor (for 'core' AdapTable)
+## Async Static Constructor

-The static constructor used for instantiating AdapTable (outside of a Wrapper) has become asynchronous.
+The static constructor used for instantiating AdapTable 'core' (i.e. outside of a Wrapper) has become asynchronous.

 It still returns an `AdaptableApi` object but now does so via a `Promise`.